nasa/cumulus/docs/deployment/obtain_cumulus_packages.md

     $ npm link ../cumulus/packages/deployment/ @cumulus/deployment

-Note: If you get errors with `npm link`, try deleting the `node_modules` folder the package you are trying to link to in the Cumulus repository.
+Note: If you get errors with `npm link`, try deleting the `node_modules` folder for the package you are trying to link to in the Cumulus repository.